jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Multiple-VPCs-Interconnection.md

 #### **Step 3: Configure Route Table in VPC**

-1. Log in JD Cloud console.
+1. Log in JD Cloud & AI console.

-2. Click the navigation bar on the left side, select **Virtual Private Cloud**, enter the Route Table related to JD Cloud VPC Private Subnet required to communicate with other VPCs in the same region.
+2. Click the navigation bar on the left side, select **Virtual Private Cloud**, enter the Route Table related to JD Cloud & AI VPC Private Subnet required to communicate with other VPCs in the same region.

 3. There are two methods to configure the Route Table: Static route method refers to the automatic route transmission method.